-- (a) Referral on Filing of a New Case.
-Except as otherwise provided by order, and except for motions under 28 U.S.C. § 2255, actions for writs filed by federal prisoners, cases originating in the bankruptcy court, and cases governed by Appendix A, cases in which a magistrate judge's name is randomly drawn will be assigned to an Article III judge and referred to a magistrate judge upon filing. - (b) Referral After Filing.
-An active Article III judge may at any time designate a United States magistrate judge to exercise jurisdiction over a civil case, matter, or motion in accordance with 28 U.S.C. § 636. - (c) Article III Judge.
+(a) Referral on Filing of a New Case.
+Except as otherwise provided by order, and except for motions under 28 U.S.C. § 2255, actions for writs filed by federal prisoners, actions filed by pro se prisoners, cases originating in the bankruptcy court, complaints accompanied by a motion for temporary restraining order or preliminary injunction under Fed.R.Civ.P.
+65, petitions brought pursuant to the Hague Convention, and cases governed by Appendix A of these rules, all cases will be assigned to a magistrate judge upon filing and be subject to the consent election procedure set forth in Local Rule 73.1. in which a magistrate judge and referred to a magistrate judge upon filing.

+(b) Referral After Filing.
+An active Article III judge may at any time designate a United States magistrate judge to exercise jurisdiction over a civil case, matter, or motion in accordance with 28 U.S.C. § 636.

+(c) Article III Judge.
 In any case referred to a magistrate judge under subsection (a), the Article III judge may act sua sponte regardless of the referral.

-72.3 Objection to Findings and Recommendations or Order and Response to Objection
+72.3 Objection to Findings and Recommendations or Order and Response to Objection contradict that finding;

-- (a) An objection filed pursuant to 28 U.S.C. § 636(b)(1) must: - (1) itemize each factual finding of the magistrate judge to which objection is made, identifying the evidence in the record the party relies on to contradict that finding; - (2) itemize each recommendation of the magistrate judge to which objection is made, setting forth the authority the party relies on to contradict that recommendation; and
+- (a) An objection filed pursuant to 28 U.S.C. § 636(b)(1) must: - (1) itemize each factual finding of the magistrate judge to which objection is made, identifying the evidence in the record the party relies on to

+- (2) itemize each recommendation of the magistrate judge to which objection is made, setting forth the authority the party relies on to contradict that recommendation; and - (3) comply with L.R.
+7.1(d)(2).

-- (3) comply with L.R.
-7.1(d)(2). - (b) An objection must be filed within 14 days of service of the magistrate judge's order or findings and recommendation.
+(b) An objection must be filed within 14 days of service of the magistrate judge's order or findings and recommendation.
 A response must be filed within 14 days of service of the objection.
 Objection and response are limited to 6500 words.
 A reply is not permitted.